The materials used in our products are of the highest quality.

 Our standard handle material is called G10, a laminate made up of layers of fiberglass and epoxy resin.
 It is widely used in the manufacture of custom and high quality production knives for a few reasons.
 It is extremely strong, virtually immune to cracking, highly stain resistant, available in many colours and very attractive.
 For an idea of the strength of G10, see our torture test video.

 We offer most of our knives with wood scales.
 Our current standard woods include:

 Pacific Yew: Harvested from a large dead wild tree on Bowen Island BC near Vancouver in 2014.
 This is a native west coast wood that can vary in colour from rich orange to almost black, and grain can vary from straight to highly figured.
 Yew was traditionally used for bow making.

 Western (Bigleaf) Maple: Harvested wild from the Parksville area of Vancouver Island in 2010.
-This was a large tree with sections showing spalting.
-So many of the scales will show black streaks and multi colours.
+This was a large tree with some spalting, resulting in many of the scales showing black streaks and multi colours.

 London Plane: we sourced this from a Vancouver woodworker who had harvested it as urban timber from the Metrotown area of Burnaby where we operate.
 Not native to BC, but commonly planted as an urban tree here.
 Very similar to American Sycamore, with some very spectacular lacy figure to the grain.
 It is estimated that about 10% of the street and park trees in London England are this species.

 Western Dogwood: The flower of this tree is BC’s provincial flower.
 Though native to BC, the wood we have came from an urban tree, also harvested from the Metrotown area of Burnaby during a redevelopment project.